krr-io/krr-qemu/README.md

 ```

 ## Make your own recordable kernel
 Due to its split-recorder design, KRR requires some modifications to the guest linux kernel.
-The full changes refers to this [repo](https://github.com/tianrenz2/linux-6.1.0/tree/smp-rr), but here is a single [patch file](kernel_rr/Support-for-KRR-guest-recorder-patch) that contains all the changes.
+The full changes refers to this [repo](https://github.com/tianrenz2/linux-6.1.0/), clone this repo and execute `generate_patch.sh`, then you can generate a patch file.
 To apply the changes, mv the file to your kernel source code directory and execute:
 ```
 mv Support-for-KRR-guest-recorder-patch Support-for-KRR-guest-recorder.patch
-git apply Support-for-KRR-guest-recorder-patch
+git apply --reject Support-for-KRR-guest-recorder-patch
 ```
 Note that this patch file is based on Linux 6.1.0, different version of source code may encounter some conflicts to resolve.